jdlph/Path4GMNS/docs/source/usecases.md

 ### In Case of Special Events

-A special event often comes with capacity reduction over affected links, which is now supported in v0.8.4 or higher.
+A special event often comes with capacity reduction over affected links, which is supported in v0.8.4 or higher.
 You can introduce one special event for each demand period in settings.yml as below.

 ```yaml
 demand_periods: